How Do Bed Bugs Get Into Dallas Homes?

 If, despite your efforts to deter them, bed bugs gain entrance to your home, don’t delay calling the experts at Greenforest Termite & Pest Control.
 Seventy-six percent of pest professionals name bed bugs as the single most difficult bug to eradicate.
 Bed bugs reproduce at an alarming rate with females laying up to twelve eggs each day.
 Add to this their ability to hide almost anywhere in your home, including behind wallpaper, inside electrical outlets, in picture frames, and almost anywhere else, and your chances of wiping out an entire population on your own are slim to none.

 Bed bugs are survivalists of the insect world.
 They reproduce year-round, survive for up to a year without food, and develop resistance to most over-the-counter pesticides.
 Trying to treat bed bugs on your own can actually disperse them and lead to a more difficult infestation later on.
-If bed bugs have made your house their home, contact Greenforest Termite & Pest Control today to send them packing.
+If bed bugs have made your house their home, contact Greenforest Termite & Pest Control today for effective bed bug treatments to send them packing.
 We are standing by to help.
+Learn more about our home pest control and commercial pest control services.